-DNS can be quite complicated if you over think it.
-When it comes to DNS, it is important to keep things simple.
+DNS can be quite complicated if you over think it and I’ve been guilty of this, myself.

 For beginners, or those who have no idea about internet technology, its easiest to think of a DNS as a directory or telephone book.
 The directory (telephone book) translates the name of a person or business into an address/phone number, right?